-- " The registered provider and each person working in the service has a clear understanding of their own role and range of responsibilities to ensure the quality and safety of care provided to the children. - The registered provider has established, and maintains, an appropriate administrative process, ensuring the effective operation of the service.
+- The childminder has a clear understanding of their own role and range of responsibilities regarding the regulations, to ensure the quality and safety of care provided to the children. - " The childminder has the necessary experience and competencies (qualifications, training, knowledge, skills and abilities) to meet the needs of all children in their care.